ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   supplement: [IMAGE],
 ) <img_skalm_test_accuracy>

+When the user prompts the system with this model then we split the question to sentences and then to encoded tokens maximum of 100 (same as the window we used for training) tokens.
+If the question is less than 100, then we add a special padding token to the left as many times as needed in order to reach 100 tokens.
+The system invokes the model in order to predict the next word.
+The system then shifts the question to the left, replaces the last token with the predicted one and then invokes the model again until it reaches a maxium of generated tokens (defualt 160) or a maximum of EOS tokens (default 6).

 === Method Advantages and Dissadvantages <heading_custom_text_generation_model_method_advantages_dissadvantages>
 We described the process of the method.
 This method offers very little advantages and is not very suitable for a complete fully functional solution.